option-t/option-t/README.md

 However, these compilers do not provide a way to handle their value easily like `map` or `flatMap` operations.

-Rust's `std::option` and `std::result` have some utilities operation method to handle them easily.
+Rust's `std::option` and `std::result` have some utility operation methods to handle them easily.
 This library also provides a convenient way to handle them and its way is inspired by Rust's ones.